 Inbound digital marketing relies on top-of-funnel assets that draw users in organically (aka you cast a very wide net).
-ABM does the reverse: You remove soft leads from the equation entirely and focus only on companies that are very likely to become customers at some point.
+ABM essentially flips the traditional funnel on its head: You remove soft leads from the equation entirely and focus only on companies that are very likely to become customers at some point.

 Within your target organizations, you then convince their stakeholders to advocate on your behalf (becoming brand champions).

 Only 0.75% of leads result in closed revenue, so chasing millions of leads doesn’t necessarily improve your sales pipeline or bottom line.
 Therein lies the appeal to ABM: the ability to know what you’re investing in lead generation will pay off in the end.